Agent Ecosystem Testing

 • curl fallback: No ceiling detected, SC-2 returned 17.6 MB

-Conclusion: Cursor routes to multiple backend mechanisms with different limits.
-The interpreted track couldn’t discover this because the model didn’t report which backend consistently served its request.
+Conclusion: Cursor routes to many mechanisms with different limits.
+The interpreted track didn’t identify this because the agent’s self-report didn’t consistently include its toolchain.

 5. Intelligent Content Filtering

-Both tracks observed structure-aware filtering, but raw track provided the measurements.
+Cursor performs structure-aware filtering, but the raw track provided the measurements:

 • SC-3: 252 references → deterministically selects #14, the first commercial source